 PALCA: He says even esoteric projects can raise money.

-RANGANATHAN: We had a microbiologist in New Zealand who was studying the evolution of e. coli in mouse guts.
+RANGANATHAN: We had a microbiologist in New Zealand who was studying the evolution of e.
+Coli in mouse guts.
 Wow.
-There's nothing very particularly sexy about that, but she was such a gifted communicator, I'm saying, hey, this is why it's exciting.
+There's nothing very particularly sexy about that, but she was such a gifted communicator and like, saying, hey, this is why it's exciting.

-RANGANATHAN: My goal is to change the culture of science, the one where scientists are reaching out to the public.
+RANGANATHAN: My goal is to change the culture of science to one where scientists are reaching out to the public.